 Going on a tight time-budget is like going on a tight money-budget.
 Here are eight things you can do to stop wasting time.

-- Tell your boss that you have a life to lead outside the office and that you are an employee, not a slave.
+5. Tell your boss that you have a life to lead outside the office.
 In an emergency you may put in some more hours, but not daily.

 Probably this eight-point time line is not the sole answer but one thing is clear: we should not maltreat time because it is our life.

 (Gee, Old Nick is phoning me again.
 Perhaps my time is up.
 I’ll tell him to wait, I have no time now.)